 \end{proposition}

 \begin{remark}The existence and uniqueness of solutions to \eqref{eq:she} are already proved in \cite[Theorem 4.1, Prop.
-4.2]{parekh2019positive} when $\mc Z_{\rm ini}$ is \emph{near equilibrium} (see Definition \ref{de:near-eq-cont} below).
+4.2]{parekh2019positive} when $\mc Z_{\rm ini}$ is \emph{near-equilibrium} (see Definition \ref{de:near-eq-cont} below).
 This is not the case of the $\delta_0'$ initial condition that we consider here, and therefore we need to provide a new proof.
 Existence and uniqueness is also proved in \cite[Proposition 4.3]{parekh2017kpz} for Robin type boundary condition and $\delta_0$ initial condition.
-As we will see below in Section \ref{sec:proofshe}, the proof of Proposition \ref{prop:existenceuniqueness} involves different estimates than \cite{parekh2017kpz, parekh2019positive}. \end{remark}
+As we will see below in Section \ref{sec:proofshe}, the proof of Proposition \ref{prop:existenceuniqueness} involves different estimates than the ones in \cite{parekh2017kpz, parekh2019positive}. \end{remark}

 The main result of this paper is the following convergence: